WebAhead/master-reference/coursebook/week-7/makemehapi-guidelines.md

 **makemehapi** is a workshop that will run you through a series of challenges ranging from a basic "hello world" server to more advanced exercises dealing with rendering views and helpers functions.

-The official workshop lives in this [GitHub repo](https://github.com/msachi/makemehapi), however, it is a little confusing and the wording of exercises isn't always great.
-To help you out, we've written the guidelines below -- if you follow these you should be fine!
+The official workshop lives in this [GitHub repo](https://github.com/hapijs/makemehapi).
+It's a great workshop but the instructions for some exercises can be a little confusing.
+To help you out, we've written the guidelines below, and rephrased the exercise instructions.

 To get set up:
 1) Install makemehapi globally by running `npm install -g makemehapi`